40 Ikea hacks to transform your home

 IKEA hacks aim to personalise and elevate standard products into something unique.
 With some creativity and some cash, you can transform the functional into elegant, one-of-kind pieces.

-Who said creating a luxury interior is impossible on a shoestring budget?!
+Who said creating a luxury interior design is impossible on a shoestring budget?!

 Here are 40 IKEA hacks to try for yourself.
 Each will spark your imagination and encourage you to create something different.